-Top 8 Essential Website Optimization Strategies for 2019
+Top 8 Essential Website Optimization Strategies

 6. Schema

-Schema markup, once added to a webpage, creates a “rich snippet” – an enhanced description which appears in the search results.
+Schema markup, once added to a webpage, creates a “rich snippet” – an enhanced description that appears in the search results.

 All of the leading search engines, including Google, Yahoo, Bing, and Yandex, support the use of microdata.